Don't Make Me Cry

 The Sonobeat archives hold no information about country singer Joyce Spence beyond the fact that in February 1973 she records four songs at the Sonobeat studios on North Lamar in Austin, Texas.
 Comparing Joyce's Sonobeat tracks to those of Johnny Lyon and Janet Lynn, we're able to conclude that Johnny's band, the Country Nu-Notes, provides the backing instrumentals for Joyce.
 Of the four songs, (I've Got) a Head on My Shoulders, Don't Make Me Cry, and Troubled Woman are Joyce's original compositions.
 The remaining song is both untitled and unattributed.

-Sonobeat producer Bill Josey Sr. mixes down a monaural demo tape of I've Got a Head on My Shoulders and Don't Make Me Cry from the half-inch 4-track session masters.
+Sonobeat producer Bill Josey Sr. mixes down a monaural demo of I've Got a Head on My Shoulders and Don't Make Me Cry from the half-inch 4-track session masters.
 In March, he sends a dub of the songs to Ron Bledsoe, Vice President of A&R at Columbia Records in Nashville.
+There are no documents in the Sonobeat archives indicating the response Bill receives, but we can assume it's a "pass".

 Joyce returns to Sonobeat a month later, in March 1973, to record five additional tracks with Glenn Proctor.
 This time it's just the two of them, mostly Joyce on vocals and Glenn on guitar.
 Nothing about these songs is known except the titles and composers, which are marked on the master tape box.
 Except for Swimming in the Bottle, which is Glenn's composition, these are also Joyce's original songs.
 Joyce and Glenn record two versions of Swimming In the Bottle.
 Glenn sings the first version, and Joyce sings the second.

-Joyce's February tracks are solidly performed with a great straight-up country band backing her.
-But they're not in the zeitgeist of the progressive country movement that's taken a grip on Austin and the country music industry in the mid-'70s, so her recordings aren't sold to a major label or released on Sonobeat Records itself.
+Joyce's February tracks are solidly performed with a great straight-up band ” the Country Nu-Notes – backing her.
+But they're not in the zeitgeist of the progressive country movement that's taken a grip on Austin and the country music industry in the mid-'70s, so Joyce's recordings aren't sold to a major label or released on Sonobeat Records itself.

 Joyce Spence: vocals